minnojs/minno-time/docs/time/javascript.md

 (learn more [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)).

 ### Errors and debugging
-When developing PIP scripts things don't always go as expected.
-Sometimes you might make a syntactical error, sometime you might misspell a PIP keyword.
+When developing miTime scripts things don't always go as expected.
+Sometimes you might make a syntactical error, sometime you might misspell a miTime keyword.
 The browser always logs these errors and it is useful to see them.
 All modern browsers have a console that allows you to see the errors (if you are using firefox you should check out [firebug](https://getfirebug.com/)).
 Most browsers use `F12` as a shortcut for displaying the console.
 If that doesn't work for you search your browsers menus: look for a **Web Developer** or **Developer Tools** menu under tools or options.

 In case your script does not load, or freezes at a certain point, open your console and see if you have any errors.